SOCC Aluminium Alkyls Facility, Al Jubail, Saudi Arabia

 Demand for the product in the region is currently being met through the imports from Albemarle facilities in North America, Europe and Asia.
 Demand has been growing due to the increase in petrochemical production in the region.

-The new SOCC Al-Jubail organometallic facility is expected to meet the demand for TEAL from the Gulf Cooperation Council (GCC) Countries and serve the Middle East region.
+The new SOCC Al-Jubail organometallic facility meets the demand for TEAL from the Gulf Cooperation Council (GCC) Countries and serves the Middle East region.

-It will reduce the necessity for long supply chains and improve the supply of the cocatalyst product.
+It reduces the necessity for long supply chains and improves the supply of the cocatalyst product.
 The Middle East market is expected to become the world's largest cocatalyst consumer in 2014.